October 15, 2024

 Under a Creative Commons license

-Popowicz W, Tkachenko O. Surgical treatment of a large through-and-through periapical lesion with apicomarginal defect using guided tissue regeneration (GTR): A case report of a two-year follow-up.
+Popowicz W, Tkachenko O. Microsurgical treatment of a large through-and-through periapical lesion with apicomarginal defect using guided tissue regeneration (GTR): A case report of a four-year follow-up.
 J Endod Microsurg.
-2024;3:100015: article in press. https://doi.org/10.23999/j.jem.2024.3.1
+2024;3:100015. https://doi.org/10.23999/j.jem.2024.3.1

 Through-and-through periapical lesion, apicomarginal defect, sinus tract, endodontic microsurgery, guided tissue regeneration (GTR)